iTwenty/personal-website/content/posts/05-swiftui-drawerview-p1/index.md

 - Main view's content is disabled from user interaction while drawer is open
 - Tapping the main view content anywhere closes the drawer

-This might sound like a lot of work, but it's actually very trivial to achieve thanks to the power of modifiers.
+Both of these features can be added easily thanks to the power of modifiers.
 SwiftUI is smart enough to infer that if a modifier is not going to affect the view tree, it can effectively be "removed" from the view.
 To understand what this means, try running this piece of code on a simulator -

 ```swift
 Color.red.opacity(1)